The critical CoHA of a quiver with potential: The comultiplication on

 \end{proof} \begin{lemma} Consider the diagram where all the maps are induced by pushforward or pullback along affine fibrations, so we have localised the targets of the vertical maps.
 Then $ca=db\circ(\cdot \eue(Q_1,\gamma'_2,\gamma'_3)$ \end{lemma} \begin{proof} The proof of the lemma is the same as the proof of Lemma \ref{LemMod}, using the other half of Proposition \ref{maneq}, and using that in the following diagram of affine fibrations

-the inner square is Cartesian, and the maps $a,b,c,d$ are given by pullbacks or pushforwards induced by the morphisms in the outer square. \end{proof} We can summarise Lemmas \ref{Dround}, \ref{LemMod} and \ref{LemMod2} in the following diagram
+the inner square is Cartesian, and the maps $a,b,c,d$ are given by pullbacks or pushforwards induced by the morphisms in the outer square. \end{proof} \begin{lemma} The square formed by the perimeter of the diagram